Raimel Tapia Player Props: Brewers vs. Reds

-Raimel Tapia -- with a slugging percentage of .500 in his past 10 games, including two extra-base hits -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Luke Weaver on the hill, on July 8 at 4:10 PM ET.
+The Milwaukee Brewers, including Raimel Tapia (.419 on-base percentage in past 10 games, 93 points above season-long percentage), battle starting pitcher Ben Lively and the Cincinnati Reds at American Family Field, Sunday at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Cubs.
+He had a one-hit showing in his previous game (1-for-3) against the Reds.

 Raimel Tapia Game Info & Props vs. the Reds